wibsonorg/wibson-core/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the [LGPL-3.0] License.

 ## All set!
-If you have any questions, feel free to post them to github.com/wibsonorg/wibson-core/issues.
+If you have any questions, feel free to post them to the [Github Issues].

 Finally, if you're looking to collaborate and want to find easy tasks to start, look at the issues we marked as ["Good first issue"](https://github.com/wibsonorg/wibson-core/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).